Peter Daland

+Collegiate coaching career

 For 35 years (1957–1992), Daland was the swimming coach for the USC Trojans, where he led the Trojans to 9 NCAA Championships.
+Harvard educated, and a graduate of Swarthmore, he was known for bringing the "bearing of an upper crust Eastern sophisticate" to the less stodgy USC campus, and would often come to the swim deck in a white shirt, coat and tie.

-He also led teams to 14 AAU Men's National titles, and 2 AAU Women's National titles.
-He is the only coach to have won all three major national team championships -- 8 NCAA, 14 National AAU Men's, and 2 National AAU Women's (LAAC).
-Specializing in family dynasties, Daland had the good fortune of championships wins from the brothers Devine, Bottoms, Furniss, Orr, and the House brother and sister act.
-His Trojan teams won more than 160 dual meets with more than 100 individual titles.
-As of 1974, Daland's record boasted 183 individual national champions.
+He led teams to 14 AAU Men's National titles, and 2 AAU Women's National titles.
+He is the only coach to have won all three major national team championships—8 NCAA, 14 National AAU Men's, and 2 National AAU Women's (Los Angeles Athletic Club).
+Specializing in family dynasties, Daland had the good fortune of obtaining championship wins from the brothers Bottom, Devine, Orr, and the House brother and sister act.
+His Trojan teams won more than 160 dual meets and won more than 100 individual titles.
+By 1974, Daland's record boasted 183 individual national champions.

+Some of the most outstanding swimmers he mentored included four time gold medal winner John Naber and American record holders Dave Wharton and Mike O’Brien.